jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

          to be offset costs.
 Two options were explored with 92% efficient furnace.
          With support of `Finance`_ Committee will dip into reserve funds.
-With concern expressed about the carbon footprint of A/C, Meeting Home recommends to just install new furnance with new insulation and ceiling fans.
+With concern expressed about the carbon footprint of A/C, Meeting Home recommends to just install new furnace with new insulation and ceiling fans.
 We may revisit this decision if lack of A/C detracts from renting Meeting House in the summer and may apply for further grant.
-Dicussed were characteristics of fans including placement, appearances, and silence.
+Discussed were characteristics of fans including placement, appearances, and silence.

          Does the Meeting trust the `Meeting Home`_ to make decisions regarding the furnace, fans, etc.?

          Hoping that any kind of furnace make a point to the installer that we prefer less noise the better.
 This can be a problem.
-Acosetics...
+Acoustics...
 Question about the need for A/C?
 Last summer, the temperature was uncomfortable.
 This may change with ceiling fans and insulation.
 Friends come to consensus that we should proceed with the 92% furnace, with insulation and fans.
 Thermostat and a timer